softvis-research/jqa-csharp-plugin/README.md

 Next download the latest version from the release tab.
 Put the `jqa-csharp-plugin-*.jar` into the plugins folder of the jQAssistant commandline tool.

+You also need to download the latest version of [JDOM](https://repo1.maven.org/maven2/org/jdom/jdom2/2.0.6/jdom2-2.0.6.jar) and put it into the plugins folder.

 You'll first need to convert .cs-files into .xml-files.
 To do that, copy the folder `roslyn` at `src/main` into the jQAssistant commandline tool.

 You can now convert .cs-files into .xml-files.